 Preliminary Injunction Entered in Justice Department Suit to Stop Fraudulent Debt Collection Scheme that Harmed Veterans

-Assistant U.S. Attorney Marianne Hardcastle prosecuted this case.
+Assistant U.S. Attorney Melody Nelson prosecuted the case.